sammyfreg/netImgui/README.md

 # Purpose
 Initially created to assist game developers in debugging their game running on a game console or smartphone, from a PC.
 However, its use extends to wider applications.
 The only requirements are that a program is using **Dear ImGui** using C++ and available TCP/IP communications.

-#### 1. UI access with applications without display or input.
+#### 1. UI for devices without display/input.
 Some applications lack display and inputs access, preventing feedbacks and easy control.
-It could be a program running on a [Raspberry Pie](https://www.raspberrypi.org/products/ "Raspberry Pie") device, or [Unreal 4](https://www.unrealengine.com "Unreal4") running in server mode, etc. .
+It could be a program running on a [Raspberry Pie](https://www.raspberrypi.org/products/ "Raspberry Pie") device, or [Unreal 4](https://www.unrealengine.com "Unreal4") running in server mode, etc . . .
 Using **NetImgui** allows the display of a user interface with full control on your PC while the logic remains on the client application itself.

+**Note**: *SampleNoBackend demonstrate using Dear ImGui without any backend implementation.
+It is a simple console application connecting to the NetImguiServer to draw its Imgui content.
+There is no rendering/input backend that's usually require by Dear ImGui*

 #### 2. Ease of use
-While inputs might be available on a particular device (keyboard, gamepad, ...), it might still not be convenient for certain aspect.
+While inputs might be available on a particular device (keyboard, gamepad, . . .), it might still not be convenient for certain aspect.
 For example, text input is still more comfortable on a physical keyboard than on a smartphone.
 Idem for gaming consoles with gamepads control or VR development.

 #### 3. Declutter display
 **Dear ImGui** is often used to display relevant debug information during development, but UI elements can obscure the regular content. **NetImgui** sends the UI content to a remote window, leaving the original display clutter-free and with the freedom to use the entire screen for more elaborate content.